tigergraph/ecosys/tutorials/Cypher.md

 [Go back to top](#top)

-# Quick 1-Block Query Examples
+# Quick Ad-Hoc Query Examples

-**NOTE**  This 1-Block feature is available since 4.2.0 version.
-Prior version does not support this feature.
+**NOTE**  Ad-hoc query support is available since version 4.2.0.
+Older versions do not support this feature.

 ---